-fun f at $\rho_0$ [ $\rho_1$ , $\cdots$ , $\rho_k$ ] ( $x_1, \cdots, x_n$ ) = e where $[\rho'1, \dots, \rho'k]$ are actual region parameters and $e'1, \dots, e'n$ are expressions denoting the arguments to the call.
+Here ρ_0 denotes the region in which the closure for f is stored, ρ_1, \ldots, ρ_k are the formal region parameters, x_1, \cdots, x_n are value parameters, and e is the body of the function.
+A call to f takes the form where $[\rho'1, \dots, \rho'k]$ are actual region parameters and e'1, \dots, e'n are expressions denoting the arguments to the call.
 Notice that region parameters are enclosed in brackets ([]); this should not cause confusion with ML lists, because RegionExp and MulExp do not use brackets for lists.
-In the special case k = 0, no region parameters are passed to the function, and we shall often omit the brackets in this case.
+In the special case k=0, no region parameters are passed to the function, and we shall often omit the brackets in this case.